BioJulia/Bio.jl/docs/src/man/structure.md

 end
 ```

 The `Bio.Structure` module provides functionality to manipulate macromolecular structures, and in particular to read and write [Protein Data Bank](http://www.rcsb.org/pdb/home/home.do) (PDB) files.
 It is designed to be used for standard structural analysis tasks, as well as acting as a platform on which others can build to create more specific tools.
+It compares favourably in terms of performance to other PDB parsers - see some [benchmarks](https://github.com/jgreener64/pdb-benchmarks).

 ## Parsing PDB files